 Reservations can be made in advance (recommended) via their website and/or email email@example.com

 As mentioned above, several different tours are also offered and not just the Neuwerk tour, so you can choose other tours to do in the Wadden Sea that may be shorter and fits your needs.
 Inquire with Gönn dir Watt.

 If hiking the Wadden Sea is not your thing, as mentioned earlier, you can also take a horse-drawn carriage or ride horses along the seabed.
-Unfortunately, I do not have the information for companies to choose from, but they are readily available at Sahlenburg Beach to inquire about if needed, or visit this site for more information on Cuxhaven tours.
+Unfortunately, I do not have the information for companies to choose from, but they are readily available at Sahlenburg Beach to inquire about if needed or visit this site for more information on Cuxhaven tours.

-I never thought we would ever get the opportunity to hike along a UNESCO World Heritage Site, even better, the mudflat of the North Sea!
+I never thought we would get the opportunity to hike along a UNESCO World Heritage Site, or even better, the mudflat of the North Sea!
 How cool is that?!
 I highly recommend this hike!
-Though it was a long hike, it was worth learning about the sea beds and ecosystem of the North Sea and how important it is to our environment, not to mention, the opportunity to walk along the North Sea.
-Mr. Lehmann catered to our needs and really made this tour an adventure and one we will never forget.
+Though it was a long hike, it was worth learning about the sea beds and ecosystem of the North Sea and how important it is to our environment, not to mention the opportunity to walk along the North Sea.
+Mr. Lehmann catered to our needs and made this tour an adventure we will never forget.
 So, go explore the North Sea and walk along the sea bed!
 You might just find some interesting sea creatures living under the sea bed you have never seen before.
 Until next time adventurers!
 Bis zum nächsten Mal Abenteurer!